‘The Young And The Restless’ Spoilers: Philly Romance Is Back, Ashley Ditches Ravi For A Stranger?

-The Young and the Restless spoilers for next week suggest some unexpected romances are bound to happen.
+Young and the Restless spoilers for next week suggest some unexpected romances are bound to happen.
 After making out with Scott, it might seem unlikely for Phyllis to rekindle her romance with Billy.
 It appears that one drunken night of passion is not enough to put out the fire between the two.
 Meanwhile, Ashley (Eileen Davidson) is not done playing hot and cold with Ravi.
 The woman might set her sights on one handsome stranger who is sporting a beard.

 Last week’s episodes of The Young and the Restless pursued the storyline involving Adam Newman’s death.
 The haunt for Adam’s killer is not the only shocking thing in Genoa City.
 Major changes in the love life of GC residents are bound to happen soon.